Skip to content Skip to footer

 It is imperative to understand that it is our mind that controls and affects our thoughts, words, actions, and behaviour.
-A person with a negative frame of mind is filled with anxiety, apprehension, and self-doubt, whereas those with a positive mind frame are hopeful, peaceful and happy.
-This is precisely what wellbeing is all about.
+A person with a negative frame of mind is filled with anxiety, apprehension, and self-doubt, whereas those with a positive mind frame are hopeful, peaceful, and happy.
+This is precisely what well-being is all about.

-To attain mental peace and emotional wellbeing, we turn to religion and spirituality.
-While religion is largely governed by society and rituals, spirituality reigns in the hearts of people.
+To attain mental peace and emotional well-being, we turn to religion and spirituality.
+While religion is governed by society and rituals, spirituality reigns in the hearts of people.
+Spirituality pertains to a state of mind in which a person is at peace with his/her inner-self and surroundings.

+Since time immemorial, humans have been searching for inner peace, tranquillity, and a sense of overall satisfaction.
 Some hope to find it by zealously following rituals, while others look for it by meditating deeply within.
 There are still others who undertake long, arduous journeys to holy places and shrines for inner growth and to experience godliness.

 Though it is always advisable to follow whatever gives you the maximum satisfaction, it is believed that the spiritual rewards of visiting a holy place are incomparable to any other.

-India is a land of a multitude of holy places, each of which has strong religious, social and spiritual importance.
+India is a land of a multitude of holy places, each of which has strong religious, social, and spiritual importance.

-People from all over the country visit these religious sites all year round – their hearts filled with unfaltering faith, strong beliefs and insurmountable dedication.
-These pilgrims undertake long and arduous journeys on foot which spread across many days to experience God in these holy cities, spiritual destinations and temples.
+People from all over the country visit these religious sites all year round – their hearts filled with unfaltering faith, strong beliefs, and insurmountable dedication.
+These pilgrims undertake long and arduous journeys on foot which spread across many days to experience God in these holy cities, spiritual destinations, and temples.

-BADRINATH, UTTARAKHAND
+1. BADRINATH, UTTARAKHAND

 Situated on the banks of the Alakananda River, this holy town is home to several temples, among which the Badrinath Temple, dedicated to Lord Vishnu, is the most sacred.

-GANGOTRI, UTTARKASHI, UTTARAKHAND
+2. GANGOTRI, UTTARKASHI, UTTARAKHAND

-The Gangotri marks the origin of the River Ganga and is visited by thousands of people every year.
-It is believed that the Gangotri Temple was built where the River Ganga touched the Earth.
+The Gangotri marks the origin of the river Ganga and is visited by thousands of people every year.
+It is believed that the Gangotri Temple was built where the river Ganga touched the Earth.

-YAMUNOTRI, UTTARKASHI, UTTARAKHAND
+3. YAMUNOTRI, UTTARKASHI, UTTARAKHAND

 Marking the origin of the Sacred River Yamuna, Yamunotri attracts innumerable devotees every year.
 The Yamunotri Temple, dedicated to the Yamuna River, also holds great religious significance.

-KEDARNATH, UTTARAKHAND
+4. KEDARNATH, UTTARAKHAND

 Kedarnath is another important destination.
 Situated in the mighty Himalayas in the northern state of Uttaranchal, the Kedarnath Temple is dedicated to Lord Shiva.

-HARIDWAR & RISHIKESH, UTTARAKHAND – Famous Spiritual Destination in India
+5. HARIDWAR & RISHIKESH, UTTARAKHAND

 These are two of the holiest places in India.
 People visit them in search of peace and salvation.
-While Haridwar is known as the venue for the most auspicious ‘Kumbh Mela’, Rishikesh is famous for its Lakshman Jhula [bridge].
+While Haridwar is known as the venue for the most auspicious Kumbh Mela’, Rishikesh is famous for its Lakshman Jhula [bridge].

-MATHURA & VRINDAVAN, UTTAR PRADESH
+6. MATHURA & VRINDAVAN, UTTAR PRADESH

 These two important destinations are associated with Lord Krishna.
 Ardent believers of Lord Krishna say that they can feel His presence here.